domRiddle/ASF/IPC.md

 ---

 Both ways are supported in exactly the same way and it's totally up to you which one you want to choose.
-We recommend query string for users that just want to access protected ASF IPC interface or save link as a bookmark, and we recommend http header for all tools, code, scripts and otherwise dev-related things where you have more freedom in terms of http headers and actual communication.
+We recommend query string for users that just want to access protected ASF IPC interface or save link as a bookmark, and we recommend HTTP header for all tools, code, scripts and otherwise dev-related things where you have more freedom in terms of HTTP headers and actual communication.
+The generally-acceptable way is using `Authentication` header.

 ---